willderose/afKraft/README.md

 Once the queue is built, set the location of the in-game Synthesize button (on the crafting window, bottom right), set a start delay, if desired, then Launch your queue with the "Launch Command(s)" button at the bottom.

+**MAKE SURE THE FINAL HANTASY XIV WINDOW HAS FOCUS FOR THIS UTILITY TO PROPERLY WORK**

 Still very much a WIP, so broken functionalities are to be expected.